GaiaViz/docs/System Requirements.md

 # Hardware

-    memory: as big as the dataset you wish to work with dedicated GPU (the bigger GPU, the bigger dataset can be loaded) Operating System: MS Windows 7, 10, 11
+memory: as big as the dataset you wish to work with dedicated GPU (the bigger GPU, the bigger dataset can be loaded

 # Software

+Operating System: MS Windows 7, 10, 11
+GaiaViz also needs some the following dll that sometime.
+This dll is provided in the .zip folder.